Child Nutrition Home

 The mission of the Lauderdale County Child Nutrition Program, an integral component of your child's education, is to provide a variety of healthy food items and nutrition education to empower your students to make wise choices.

-At the start of the 2012-2013 school year, Lauderdale County implemented a new lunch meal pattern as regulated by the USDA.
-The following lists a breakdown of the lunch meal pattern which applies for this and subsequent school years:
+Lauderdale County CNP follows a lunch meal pattern as regulated by the USDA.
+The following lists a breakdown of the lunch meal pattern:

 - 2 oz minimum (9th-12th) and 1 oz minimum (K-8th) meat/meat alternate daily